 Riccardo Scarin

-Riccardo is a 26-year-old Italian Ph.D. student in the Marie-Curie ITN GLYTUNES program.
+Riccardo Scarin is an Italian Ph.D. student in the Marie-Curie ITN GLYTUNES program.
 His interest has always revolved around comprehending molecular interactions, which is his primary motivation in research.
 Currently, under the guidance of Dr. Oscar Millet at ATLAS Molecular Pharma SL and CICBiogune (Spain), he is developing molecular chaperones for the treatment of rare diseases.
 His tasks involve protein expression and purification, followed by the characterization of ligand binding using 2D-NMR, X-ray crystallography, and computational approaches.
-Riccardo holds a Bachelor’s degree in Pharmaceutical Science and a Master’s degree in Pharmaceutical Biotechnology from the University of Padua (UNIPD).
+He holds a Bachelor’s degree in Pharmaceutical Science and a Master’s degree in Pharmaceutical Biotechnology from the University of Padua (UNIPD).

 His hobbies include playing trumpet, bamboo flutes, guitar and practicing Yoga and sports.